SuZ4nn3d4m/.github/profile/README.md

 ![DeepIri Logo](../logo.png)

-**DeepIri** is a collaborative software development team focused on designing, building, and scaling **microservice-based SaaS products**.
+**DeepIri** is a collaborative grassroots R&D software development team focused on designing, building, and scaling **AI productivity tools**.
 Our mission is to create modern, modular, and maintainable solutions that leverage cloud-native architectures, AI-powered automation, and cutting-edge development practices.

 ---